 On the rear, you get two USB sockets (Type A for power and B for external power sources and desktop PCs).
 There is also a socket for third party lock and two 1/4 inch TS sockets for active monitors.

 Where you get value for money is in the software included in the form of Progression 3 and Studio One 3 Artist Edition.
 The Studio One v3 is the main software that comes with the bundle.
 It lets you do anything with the supplied soundbanks but unfortunately does not support third-party VST or common format plugins unless you upgrade.
 Other than that setback, you also get Capture duo for iPad that is a two-track recording app for mobile devices.
 You also get about 5gb of instruments and effects in the form of add-on soundbanks.

 The Hd 7 Headphones included sound natural, a little warm, and well-controlled.
 The build is all plastic but extremely flexible.
 The comfort of the headphone is good with a headband that automatically adjusts itself to fit the head size.
 The pads can feel a little cheap, but they isolate and are also comfortable.

 The M7 mic is a large-diaphragm condenser that is good for vocals and most instruments.
 It has a good sound quality for a beginner, but upgrading in the future is recommended.
-It does not come with a pop shield or shock mount.
+It does not come with a pop filter, windscreen or shock mount.

 Overall, the Presonus Audiobox iTwo Studio Package is a good place to start and does not have significant cons.
 Bundled with Capture and Studio One V3, you get what you need plus more to get you going.
 Setting up the gear is also easy, and the sound quality is good.